raghavc04/QuickShow/README.md

-# 🎬 QuickShow – Real-Time Movie Booking App
+# 🎬 QuickShow-MERN – Real-Time Movie Booking App

 QuickShow is a full-stack real-time movie booking platform where users can explore movies, check showtimes, book tickets, and make secure payments.
 It features a powerful admin panel that allows adding movies and shows dynamically using TMDB API integration.
 Built with modern technologies for performance, scalability, and a seamless developer experience.